-Note: Even though PCOS is common among people born with ovaries, physicians may not immediately recognize the symptoms as being indicative of PCOS – so the syndrome often goes undiagnosed until later in life.
+Note: While PCOS is common among people born with ovaries, physicians may not immediately recognize its symptoms or consider how each patient presents – leading to the syndrome often going undiagnosed until later in life.

 How to Manage PCOS Symptoms

-Unlike many other syndromes and conditions, with PCOS, you can make a noticeable difference with lifestyle modifications.
-Things like exercise, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.
+Unlike many other syndromes and conditions, with PCOS, you can make a significant positive difference with lifestyle modifications.
+Things like exercise, medication, nutrition/dietary choices, supplements, meditation, yoga, and support groups, have an impact on symptom management.

 If you or your partner think that you might have PCOS, please speak to a doctor before making any lifestyle changes or taking any supplements.
 Click the button below to schedule a consultation with one of our physicians.

-Is PCOS more common in the LGBTQIA+ community?
+Is PCOS more common in the LGBTQ+ community?

-It seems that members of the LGBTQIA+ community are more likely to face the challenges of PCOS than their straight counterparts.
-According to Dr. Rina Agrawal’s study of 618 patients, “Initial results are also suggestive of a significantly greater hyperandrogenism in lesbians compared with heterosexual women.”
+It seems that members of the LGBTQ+ community are more likely to face the challenges of PCOS than their straight counterparts.
+According to Dr. Rina Agrawal’s study of 618 patients, "Initial results are also suggestive of a significantly greater hyperandrogenism in lesbian women compared with heterosexual women."

-Gretchen Kubacky, PsyD, goes on to remind us that a link between PCOS and the queer community should not be taken as causation: “For starters, it’s important to make it clear that this study is NOT suggesting that PCOS is caused by lesbianism, or that lesbianism is caused by PCOS.
-Say it with me now: correlation is not causation!”
+Gretchen Kubacky, PsyD, goes on to remind us that any link between PCOS and the queer community should not be taken as causation: "For starters, it’s important to make it clear that this study is NOT suggesting that PCOS is caused by lesbianism, or that lesbianism is caused by PCOS.
+Say it with me now: correlation is not causation!"

 In addition to a high occurrence of PCOS amongst LGBTQ+ folks born with ovaries, there are other factors that lead to under-diagnosis and treatment of the condition within the queer community.